Does the Code of Student Conduct apply to me?

-You can click here to review the Code online.
-You may pick up a hard copy at the Office of Judicial Affairs (711 Student Center), in the Office of Student Affairs (7th floor of the Student Center) or at the Office of Campus Life on the first floor of Pioneer.
+You can review the Code of Conduct online.
+You may pick up a hard copy at the Office of Student Conduct (711 Student Center), in the Office of Student Affairs (7th floor of the Student Center) or at the Office of Student Life on the first floor of Pioneer.

-I was documented by Campus Life staff or Public Safety, what do I do now?
+I was documented by Student Life staff or Public Safety, what do I do now?

-The incident report will go to the Office of Judicial Affairs.
-If you are required to follow-up, you will receive correspondence from either the Office of Judicial Affairs or a Campus Life staff member.
-The correspondence may be in the form of a phone call, e-mail (to your PPU account), campus mail, postal mail, or room delivery.
-If you are unsure as to what to do, call the Office of Judicial Affairs at (412)392-8029
+The incident report will go to the Office of Student Conduct.
+If you are required to follow-up, you will receive correspondence from either the Office of Student Conduct or a Student Life staff member.
+The correspondence may be in the form of a phone call, email (to your Point Park account), campus mail, postal mail or room delivery.
+If you are unsure as to what to do, call the Office of Student Conduct at 412-392-8029

 I received a letter with a meeting date, but I cannot make the time.
 What do I do?

-Do I have to attend my University judicial proceeding?
+Do I have to attend my University student conduct proceeding?

 It is in your best interest to attend; however, you are not required to attend.
 If you do not attend, the proceeding will still take place.
 A decision will be made regarding your involvement and the sanction without your input.
 You forfeit your right to an appeal when you fail to attend your proceeding.

-Can I be charged through the Office of Judicial Affairs for something that happened off campus?
+Can I be charged through the Office of Student Conduct for something that happened off campus?

-If I am going through the city/state court system, can I still be charged by the Office of Judicial Affairs?
+If I am going through the city/state court system, can I still be charged by the Office of Student Conduct?
 Isn’t that double jeopardy?

 What is a disciplinary conference?

-A disciplinary conference will normally consist of an informal, non-adversarial meeting between the accused student and a university administrator as designated by the Director of Judicial Affairs or designee.
+A disciplinary conference will normally consist of an informal, non-adversarial meeting between the accused student and a University administrator as designated by the senior director of student conduct or designee.
 A charged student will have the opportunity to enter a plea for each charge, defend actions/behaviors, and provide fact-based witnesses and/or evidence.
 A separate meeting will be held to inform a student of sanctions.

 You are entitled to reasonable access to your case file as per the Family Educational Rights and Privacy Act of 1974.
-Case files are retained in the Office of Judicial Affairs (716 Lawrence Hall).
-For a Disciplinary Conference, if you have questions about your case or would like to see your file, please set up a meeting with the Director of Judicial Affairs (716 Lawrence Hall 412-392-8029) prior to your scheduled Disciplinary Conference.
-For a hearing, you are required to meet with the Director of Judicial Affairs prior to the scheduled hearing.
+Case files are retained in the Office of Student Conduct (711 Student Center).
+For a Disciplinary Conference, if you have questions about your case or would like to see your file, please set up a meeting with the senior director of student conduct (711 Student Center 412-392-8029) prior to your scheduled Disciplinary Conference.
+For a hearing, you are required to meet with the senior director of student conduct prior to the scheduled hearing.
 At that meeting, you will have reasonable access to your file.

-Can I bring witnesses to my University judicial proceeding?
+Can I bring witnesses to my University student conduct proceeding?

-Can I bring someone with me to my University judicial proceeding?
+Can I bring someone with me to my University student conduct proceeding?